pragati885/Youtube_data_analyst/README.md

 - Analysis of likes, dislikes, and comments helped gauge audience engagement levels.
 - Trends in video views and likes were explored over time.

-Word Clouds:
-The first two plots are word clouds generated from the dataset.
-Word clouds visually represent the most frequent words or terms in a dataset, with word size indicating frequency.
-The first word cloud represents positive comments, while the second negative comments.
-They are useful for identifying common themes or keywords in textual data.

-Bar Chart (Emojis Frequency):
-This bar chart shows the frequency of emojis used in the data.
-Each bar represents an emoji, and the height of the bar indicates how often that emoji appears.
-It provides insights into the prevalence of emojis in the dataset.

-Box Plot (Likes vs. Video Categories):
-The first box plot compares the distribution of 'likes' across different video categories.
-It helps visualize the spread and central tendency of likes for each category.
-Useful for understanding how the video category impacts the number of likes.

-Box Plot (Like Rate vs. Video Categories):
-The second box plot compares the distribution of 'like_rate' (likes per view) across video categories.
-It provides insights into audience engagement with videos in different categories.
-Helpful for analyzing the relative popularity of categories.

-Regression Plot (Views vs. Likes):
-This regression plot shows the relationship between the number of 'views' and the number of 'likes' for videos.
-It helps identify if there's a linear correlation between these two variables.

-Bar Chart (Top 20 Channel Titles):
-The bar chart displays the top 20 channel titles based on a specific criterion (could be views, likes, etc.).
-Each bar represents a channel title, and the height represents the corresponding metric.
-It's useful for identifying the most influential or popular channels.
-Box Plot (Views vs. Punctuation Count):

-The first box plot examines how the count of punctuation in video titles affects the number of 'views.'
-It provides insights into whether the use of punctuation has any impact on views.
-Box Plot (Likes vs. Punctuation Count):

-The second box plot investigates the relationship between the count of punctuation in video titles and the number of 'likes.'
-It helps determine if there's a correlation between punctuation and likes.
 ## Technologies Used

 - Python